sumanmukherjee03/practice-and-katas/k8s/CKA/32-kubeadm.README.md

 4. Setup the configuration for the docker daemon (See the link here - https://kubernetes.io/docs/setup/production-environment/container-runtimes/#docker)
 In particular configure the docker daemon to use systemd for the management of container's cgroups.
+In linux systems where systemd is the init system for the processes, then systemd acts as the cgroup manager.
+So, it is prudent to use the same cgroup manager for the docker daemon.
+You could use something like `cgroupfs` for the cgroup manager of kubelet and container runtime.
+But that can cause 2 panes of system resources and the system can become unstable under pressure.
+That's why it is best to choose systemd as the cgroup manager for the container runtime.
 ```
 cat <<EOF | sudo tee /etc/docker/daemon.json
 {